 - Starting later in life is not a disadvantage: Right after graduating, an MBA holder earns an average of $2,822 in starting pay for every year of work experience

-- 94 percent of people who’ve earned an MBA would do it again
+- 94% of people who’ve earned an MBA would do it again

-How long it takes to earn your MBA is largely your choice.
-Imagine the benefits of earning an Online MBA backed by the world-class reputation of William & Mary, and you’ll worry less about how long your studies will take—and think more about how quickly you can get started.
-Interested?
-Check out the flexibility of our Online MBA program.
+How long does it take to get an MBA?
+That's largely your choice.
+Imagine the benefits of earning an Online MBA backed by the world-class reputation of William & Mary, and you’ll worry less about how long your studies will take and think more about how quickly you can get started.